The Neon Lights Tour: Concert synopsis

 The encore begins with video content showing the media response to Lovato being admitted to rehab in 2010.
 This is followed by highlights of her success since her recovery, and when the video concludes, Lovato enters the stage.
 This is the only outfit change of the show, with Lovato wearing a long black dress to sing "Skyscraper".
 At the final chorus Lovato is lifted off the stage on a platform, a series of spotlights directed upon her.
-Lovato closes the show by ripping theur dress off to reveal the outfit that she wore for the rest of the show, and putting on a leather jacket to sing the final song, "Give Your Heart a Break".
+Lovato closes the show by ripping her dress off to reveal the outfit that she wore for the rest of the show, and putting on a leather jacket to sing the final song, "Give Your Heart a Break" with the curtain closing ending the concert.
 Overall the concert uses significant amounts of pyrotechnics, lighting, and video content; with little choreography allowing Demi to use the stage in her signature rock style.

 Critical reception

 Jason Lipshutz from Billboard called the show "a highly enjoyable evening", and found the performance of "Neon Lights" to be the show's "most memorable moment".
 He also referred to the opening video for "Skyscraper" as being "A candid, surprisingly affecting montage."
 Mary Diaz from 99.7 NOW praised the show as "MORE than worth the wait!", deeming it "jam packed with talent, beauty, amazing voices, beautiful stage sets, and magic."
 Mike Wass from Idolator called the show "flashy yet strikingly intimate", stating "there was no choreography and only one costume change, but you don't need shiny distractions when you can belt out songs like Demi and connect with the crowd on such an emotional level.
 That's not to say that the production was boring.
 Far from it."
 Maychelle Ornos from International Business Times called the tour "epic" and "something to look forward to because Demi has taken all the steps to please and wow her fans."
 Kayla Ziadie of Sun-Sentinel also gave a positive review, feeling the show "truly began" with Lovato's performance of "Heart Attack".
 Jim Harrington from San Jose Mercury News gave a negative review, criticizing Lovato's live vocals and calling the show "just barely interesting enough to keep one's attention."